amrvac/amrvac/doc/par.md

     /

-#### dtpar, courantpar, typecourant, dtdiffpar, dtTCpar, slowsteps
+### dtpar, courantpar, typecourant, dtdiffpar, dtTCpar, slowsteps {#par_dt}

 If **dtpar** is positive, it sets the timestep **dt**, otherwise **courantpar** is used to limit the time step based on the Courant condition.
 The default is **dtpar=-1.** and **courantpar=0.8**.

-For resistive MHD, the time step is also limited by the diffusion time:
-**dt &lt; dtdiffpar*dx^2/eta**.
+For resistive MHD, the time step is also limited by the diffusion time: **dt &lt; dtdiffpar*dx^2/eta**.
 The default is **dtdiffpar=0.5**.
-Further restrictions on the time step can be put in the **getdt_special** subroutine in the [AMRVACUSR module](amrvacusr.html#Specialsource).
+Further restrictions on the time step can be put in the **getdt_special** subroutine in the [AMRVACUSR module](@ref amrvacusr_specialsource).
 The library routines for viscosity and div B diffusive cleaning, all use the coefficient **dtdiffpar** in their stability conditions. **dtTCpar** with default value of 0.5 limits the time step of thermal conduction.
 The **typecourant='maxsum'** means that the time step limit for the CFL conditions takes the maximum over a summed contribution to the maximum physical propagation speed for all dimensions.
 The detailed formulae are found in setdt.t.

 If the **slowsteps** parameter is set to a positive integer value greater than 1, then in the first **slowsteps-1** time steps **dt** is further reduced